KieranBest/Final-Year-Project/Documentation.md

     Produce Specific Note Tone on Key Press                   :a4, after a3, 14d Animated Note Moves Across Music Sheet and Repeats        :a4, after a3, 14d Note Repeats to a Different Line/Note                     :a4, after a3, 14d
-    Display More than One Note at a Time on Music Sheet       :a4, after a3, 14d Press Key at Specific Time to Raise Count                 :a5, after a4, 14d Ability to Change Speed of Note                           :a5, after a4, 14d
+    Display More than 1 Note at a Time on Music Sheet       :a4, after a3, 14d Press Key at Specific Time to Raise Count                 :a5, after a4, 14d Ability to Change Speed of Note                           :a5, after a4, 14d